 The world is what Delores wants to see

 She’ll be an asset to any staff.

 I had my heart set on travelling yet I didn’t even come close to being a travel consultant or airline stewardess.
-After a few short-lived jobs, I landed one with the credit union, the same credit union I work for today.
+After a few short-lived jobs, I landed one with the credit union.
 I would have never dreamt this would turn into a lifetime career.
 As I weaved my way through our organization, hopping from branch-to-branch, job-to-job, taking education courses along the path, I finally landed my dream job as a financial planner.
 Being a Certified Financial Planner gives me the opportunity to help people plan their financial futures.
 It’s amazing how my love for math in high school and helping fellow students with this subject connected me to my present job.
 I didn’t plan this from the beginning.

 In his book, Cal Newport reveals, “Matching your job to a pre-existing passion does not matter.
 Passion comes after you put in the hard work to become excellent at something valuable, not before.
 In other words, what you do for a living is much less important than how do it.”
 I certainly can relate.
 The fact was I was a divorced single parent who needed a job to support my son and me.
 One cannot be too fussy in this situation.
 I was fortunate to have the job I did with the opportunities to advance as long as I was willing to learn.
 Passion was developing as I worked.
 Did I know it was happening?
 I can’t be certain.
 All I knew was I enjoyed helping people which meshes well with what Zig Ziglar says, “You can get everything in life you want if you will just help enough people get what they want.”

 Do you feel that you are ready for a change?
 Are you willing to hop on the next train going somewhere different than where you presently are?
 Honestly, it doesn’t have to be significant; minor changes allow you to experience new things.